LinkedIn Profile Scraping using Selenium and BeautifulSoup

 Bengaluru Area, India

-We can extract the job title using h3 tag.
+Extract the job title from the h3 tag.

 job_title = a_tag.find('h3').get_text().strip()